 - bent or crooked handle bars

-At this point you will again need to assess what you are willing to fix and consider what is over your head.
-For more information on this, check out our article Is It Bad To Lay A Motorcycle On It’s Side.
+For more information on this, check out our article Is It Bad To Lay A Motorcycle On It’s Side?

 How Long Has The Seller Had The Motorcycle?

 Many times I’ve purchased motorcycles from the only owner the bike had.
 The owner got the motorcycle when they were young and just hung on to it through their middle aged years.
 I love when I run into this situation as it gives an extra sense of nostalgia.